mabdullahm773/MCast/README.md

     flutter run
 5. 📱 App requires camera stream IP (e.g., http://192.168.x.x) in settings which is assigned to the micro controller

+### ⚠️ Important Note

+> **Make sure both your mobile device and the ESP32-CAM are connected to the same Wi-Fi network.**
+> This is necessary because the video stream uses a local IP address (e.g., `http://192.168.x.x`) which only works within the same network.